 The written word is important to Anglicans.
 Anglicans gave the world The Book of Common Prayer (Thomas Cranmer).
 Anglicanism gave to the Christian world the Authorized King James Version (AKJV) of the Bible.
 Several reasons exist for using The King James.
 One of the most interesting: most people's test scores are higher.
 If you heard the other reasons, you may understand and you might see how in the context of our faith the AKJV could improve your understanding of God.
 St. Bede (pronounced "bead") was born in A.D.
 672, near the eastern seaboard town of Newcastle, England.
 He was a monk his entire adult life and learned several laguages.
 He compiled and wrote the first History of the English People.
 (We love History at SBA!)
 You may find the service and the prayers both focused and sublime.
 The service ("Liturgy") organizes worship of God the Father Almighty based on more than 2000 years of traditions.
 You will find it is less about the preacher talking subjectively and more about objective, learning, prayers - both priest-lead and in unison to God, and preparing us for Holy Communion, a new begining for the week, not completely without parrallel to God's instructions to the Jews.

-Many of us would like to find a church
+Many of us would like to find a church,

-https://www.stbedesanglican.org/ Our 2017, newly, launched website and the home page for SBA activities
+https://www.stbedesanglican.org/ Home page for SBA activities

 https://www.facebook.com/stbedesbirmingham/?fref=ts Visit our Facebook page.
 We invite you to "Like" us on Facebook.